IP address and Domain

 Domain warm-up is the process of improving the current reputation with internet service providers.
 Just like an IP address, the domain is fresh and new to the ISP and has no historical data.
 Warming up a domain is crucial.
 Many ISPs are more domain focused rather than IP focused nowadays.

 Like your reputation in real life, your email reputation can not be built in a single day.
-It takes time and effort… and a plan.
+It takes time and efforts.
 If you have a list of more than 10,000 contacts or you have just created an account, it is essential that you follow a recommended procedure to prevent your emails from falling into the spam box and damaging your reputation.

 How to warm-up an IP address and Domain?

-• Try using Warmy your email will never land in the spam folder.
+Try using Warmy your email will never land in the spam folder.
+Check out Warmy.io review.

 IP warm-up plan